kriomant/ch57x-keyboard-tool/README.md

 2. Assign the chord to a key.
 3. Use a third-party automation tool to listen for this chord and have it perform the desired action.
 4. Done! 🎉

+### Can you implement ... feature?

+I don't have detailed datasheet for these keyboards.
+So I can say whether something can implemented until you show me any software that can do it.
+Then it is teoretically possible to replicate behavior.

+However, doing it requires either exact keyboard model in my hands or you to performa reverse engeneering.

 ## Notes